svgaming234/svgamingswebsite-legacy/README.md

-# HSU Website
+# SvGaming Website
-This is the official HSU (Hrvatska Stranka Učenika/Croatian Party of Students) web site.
+Hello!
+This is my website.
+To make things easier for myself, i forked my friend's site.